-1. Almost never get your boss a gift.
+Almost never get your boss a gift.

-Yes, it’s tempting, especially if you really like your boss, but buying her a holiday present can give the impression that you’re sucking up.
+Yes, it’s tempting, especially if you really like your boss.
+But buying her a holiday present can give the impression that you’re sucking up.
 “It makes it seem like you want your boss to think positively of you when there’s a possible promotion or something,” says Barbara Pachter, author of The Essentials of Business Etiquette: How to Greet, Eat, and Tweet Your Way to Success.
 It might also make your boss think she’s obligated to return the gesture—which is exactly what you don’t want to happen.

-2. If you really want to, make it a team effort.
+If you really want to, make it a team effort.

-Why not suggest a group of you chip in on flowers or make another simple gesture of appreciation?
-“This way it doesn’t look like one person is trying to curry favor,” says Arden Clise, etiquette expert and author of Spinach in your Boss’s Teeth: Essential Etiquette for Professional Success.
+Why not suggest that a group of you chip in on flowers or make another simple gesture of appreciation?
+“This way, it doesn’t look like one person is trying to curry favor,” says Arden Clise, etiquette expert and author of Spinach in your Boss’s Teeth: Essential Etiquette for Professional Success.
 “If you go this route, don’t force anyone to contribute—you don’t know if someone is on a tight budget.
 And no matter who puts in money, the card should be signed by everyone.”

-3. If you must go solo, stick with something small.
+If you must go solo, stick with something small.

-5. Avoid personal presents.
+Avoid personal presents.

 If you’re the boss, you have a choice.

-“You don’t need to give anyone a gift, but it’s a nice gesture,” says Pachter.
+Don’t assume everyone loves a nice bottle of wine.
+“Unless you know people well, it can offend or seem inappropriate,” says Clise.“You don’t need to give anyone a gift, but it’s a nice gesture,” says Pachter.
 “Just make sure to get everyone on your team the same thing to avoid signs of favoritism.”
-Treat them to a nice lunch or give something work-related, like a new coffee mug.
+You could send them cookies from a bakery (this probably isn’t the best year to send people homemade baked goods, as folks are understandably concerned about germs), or something work-related, like a new coffee mug.
 “If your team is younger, a gift card can also work,” says Zabriskie.
 It may not seem personal, but it can be useful —especially if you opt for a “use anywhere” card rather than one for a specific store.
 “My boss gave me an American Express gift card for $100 and it turned into the gift that kept on giving,” says Danielle McGurran, 46, who works in public relations in New York.
 “I would use it all the time to get little things and it ended up lasting for months.
 Every time I got a coffee or a magazine with it, I felt appreciated.”

 Keep your clients on the “to gift” list.